Azure/aaz/Commands/apic/api/version/_create.md

 # [Command] _apic api version create_

-Create a new API version.
+Create a new API version or update an existing API version.

 ## Versions